chrpng/png-photography/README.md

 2021-07-13 Set max size for sidebar/header at larger breakpoints so image take up more of the available space.

-2021-07-14 Fixed issue where gatsby-plugin-image does not pass sizes attribute and thus always picks the largest image to load.
+2021-07-14 BUGFIX: Fixed issue where gatsby-plugin-image does not pass sizes attribute and thus always picks the largest image to load.
 Passed in sizes prop manually.
 Also is now loading different images for thumbnail (smaller) and lightbox view (larger)

 2021-07-15 Added SEO
+2021-07-15 BUGFIX: Fixed layout at extra large resolutions (1800px+).
+Media queries were not capturing extra large resolutions.

 ### Need to do

-* BUG: Unintentional layout of #main element on 1920w+
-* BUG: Lightbox View doesn't load on click in build.
+* BUG: (Potential) Lightbox View doesn't load on click in build.
 Clicking arrows does work.
 * BUG: Fix Lightbox View so it's contain and not cover
 * Continuous deployment
 * Add webhook so GraphCMS can trigger Netlify builds